BoldPenguin/dynamic-form-generation/README.md

 ## Authentication

-Like most modern web application, we use stateless authentication.
+Like many modern web application, we use stateless authentication.
 In order to authenticate successfully, you'll need to supply a request header with the bearer scheme.
 The bearer token has been given to you on the api service.

 ## Your Assignment